 “Through my 23 year career, I have tried really hard to actually create implementable projects and models.”

-Or, getting shopkeepers to fund cast iron street furniture in front of their buildings, and get them to pay for it without government support which happened in 1998 at D. N. road, Mumbai.
+Or, getting shopkeepers to fund cast iron street furniture in front of their buildings, and get them to pay for it without government support which happened in 1998 at D. N. Road, Mumbai.
 I think it was a very path breaking model.
 Whether other people followed it or not, I at least tried to make it happen and I made one model happen.
-Then, for example, getting an NGO like Kala Ghoda to start using their leverage to start using their festival funds to restore a government run Elphinstone College façade.
+Then, for example, getting an NGO like Kala Ghoda to start using their leverage and start using their festival funds to restore the government-run Elphinstone College’s façade.
 An NGO funding a government building was again a similar model.
-Whether I look at that or even look at later projects like Royal Opera House where a derelict building without government funding was restored and now self-sustainable.
+Whether I look at that or even look at later projects like the Royal Opera House where a derelict building without government funding was restored and is now self-sustainable.

 So, the sustainable model evolved, that conservation can be done with privately owned buildings and remain successful.
 I think throughout my career I have tried to prove through actual live working projects that conservation is not about government funded projects.
 It’s also not about monuments, but it is about people.
 It is about doing these things at the local grass-root level.
 Again, I don’t know if I will be remembered positively or negatively for that, but I have always tried to come up with a new solution to that rather than say that I need to be appointed as an official architect.

-"I think throughout my career I have tried to prove through actual live working projects that conservation is not about government funded projects.
+“I think throughout my career I have tried to prove through actual live working projects that conservation is not about government funded projects.
 It’s also not about monuments, but it is about people.
-It is about doing these things at the local grass-root level."
+It is about doing these things at the local grass roots level.”

 Mumbai’s successful bid for its third UNESCO World Heritage Site suggests that conservation is increasingly gaining traction in India.
 In both the public and the private sphere, new initiatives like ‘Adopt a Monument’ and ‘Adaptive re-use’ have come about.
 What are your thoughts or reservations about these initiatives?